12 Mar 2021, 1 p.m.

-A previous member of GOSH staff is facing serious charges relating to the sexual abuse of children.
+A previous member of GOSH staff has pleaded guilty to a number of charges of sexual abuse against children.
 You may have seen media reports concerning the case.
 We understand how difficult and distressing this news will be and we want to make sure everyone in our hospital community is being properly supported.

-That’s why we’ve worked closely with the NSPCC and the Metropolitan Police to set up a helpline with trained professionals who can provide advice and support.
+That’s why we’ve worked closely with the National Society for the Prevention of Cruelty to Children (NSPCC) and the Metropolitan Police to set up a helpline with trained professionals who can provide advice and support.

 The NSPCC Operation Sheppey helpline (named after the police investigation) can be reached by calling:

 Alternatively, you can send an email for support.

 The service is free, confidential and non-judgmental.
 It can be used by any parent or carer, patient or professional who is concerned about the case, would like to report a safeguarding incident at the hospital, or would like information and guidance about additional specialist services.